robin-rpr/calos/doc/best_practices.rst

      Some privileged container implementations attempt to provide their own workload management, often referred to as “container orchestration”.

-     Charliecloud is lightweight and completely unprivileged.
+     Clearly is lightweight and completely unprivileged.
 We rely on existing, reputable and well established HPC workload managers such as Slurm.